dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 Highway in Italy is similar to one in Korea.
 Whether it is from Italy or Korea you need to cautiously choose lanes when entering the toll gates.
-Telepass which is Italian Hi-pass goes to Telepass only lane, cash to cash lane, and card to card lane and that is all about how to use toll gate.
+Telepass which is Italian Hi-pass goes to Telepass only lane, cash to cash lane, and card to card lane and that is all about how to use toll gate.\
+For your information I paid at toll gates just fine with a Toss Bank card.

-With cash and card you get a ticket entering highway and you pay and hand over the ticket once you get out.
+With cash and card you get a ticket entering highway and you hand over the ticket and pay once you get out.
 Each lane has a sign and it wasn't that difficult to understand.
 Card lanes say _CARTE_ and cash lanes has coins and banknotes.
 With a hand in the sign it says it is manned toll gate and without one it is an unmanned.
-For your information I paid at toll gates just fine with a Toss Bank card.

 For more about how to use toll gates refer to the links.\
 [Everything you need to know about driving in Italy: road rules, tips and useful information][how-to-drive-in-italy]\
 [Payment at the toll gate][autostrade-payment-method]\